jeremiah-corrado/fem_2d/paper.md

 let gep = domain.galerkin_sample_gep::<KOLShapeFn, CurlCurl, L2Inner>(None);
 ```

-The generic arguments correspond to the three lins of \autoref{eq:gen_args}
+The generic arguments correspond to the three lines of \autoref{eq:gen_args}

 1. The curl-conforming basis $B_0$, which must implement the `ShapeFn` Trait.
 In this case `KOLShapeFn` is used.
 2. The integral associated with the Stiffness Matrix (A).
 This argument must implement the `Integral` trait.
 In this case, `CurlCurl` is used.